Hacker0x01/docs.hackerone.com/docs/analysts/duplicates.md

 	echo $xss2;		// Report B – fix 2
 ?>
 ```
-#### Example – Reports of the same vulnerability type on the different endpoints:
+##### Example – Reports of the same vulnerability type on different endpoints:

 ```
 Report A: XSS on http://example.com/vuln1
 Report B: XSS on http://example.com/vuln2
 ```
-There are times when two or more endpoints use the same code base from another endpoint.
-They will be considered as a duplicate if the fixing requires a single source code location (usually on the root endpoint), for example:
+There are times when 2 or more endpoints use the same code base from another endpoint.
+They'll be considered duplicates if the fix requires a single source code location (usually on the root endpoint), for example:
 ```
 [http://example.com/vuln1]
 <?php